maleina/Data-Architecture-Nanodegree/4 - Governance/README.md

 # Data Governance Project: SneakerPark

-*Note: This text is from Udacity.com.*
+*Note: This project description text is from Udacity.com.*

 ## Business Background